Skip to main content

 Course overview

 This program will equip you with the knowledge and skills to understand, educate and support families experiencing mental health difficulties within the first twelve months following childbirth.
-Explore intermediary and complex understandings of infant and mother perinatal mental health, combining the study of the mothers (family) mental health and the infant's mental health.
+Explore intermediary and complex understandings of infant and mother perinatal mental health, combining the study of the mother's (family) mental health and the infant's mental health.

-This program is only offered part-time (duration is 4 years).
+This program is only offered only part-time (duration is 4 years).
 It is also available as a graduate certificate and a graduate diploma.

 IT requirements